stela/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####2.
 Attempts to reduce overfitting in the model

 The model does not contain dropout layers in order to reduce overfitting.
-I tried adding dropout layers between the dense layers, before the network wasn't performing well enough, but dropout seemed to only make things worse.
+I tried adding dropout layers between the dense layers, before the network was performing well enough, but dropout seemed to only make things worse.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (see training/validation split logic in load_train_and_validation_csv_lines()).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track number 1.
 To my surprise, while it was only trained on track 1, it managed to complete much of track 2 before it drove off a cliff, it got confused by a sharp curve without any clear separation of the road at the start and end of the curve and made a fatal attempt to take a shortcut.

 ####3.
 Model parameter tuning